martinbjeldbak/toy_robot_simulator/README.md

 ```

 ## Commands

-The following 5 commands can be used in the text file given to the robot.
-They use the underlying library API also accessible from importing the simulator into your own program.
+The following 5 commands can be used to control the robot around the board: move, left, right, place, and report.
+Their usage in relation to file input to the CLI are described in this section.
+These commands use the underlying library API.

 ### PLACE
 Places the robot at the desired location on the 5x5 board.
 This command takes 3 parameters, ``x``, ``y``, and ``f``.
 Where ``x`` and ``y`` are limited to the range ``[0, 4]``. ``f`` defines the direction.
 Placing the robot at an invalid location (i.e. ``(-1, -1)``) will be ignored.

-Placement can happen at any point in the command log.
+Placement can happen at any point in a series of commands.

 #### Example
 ```